 Cricket was introduced to the British colonies of North America, Australia, India and the West Indies before it had even moved to the north of England.
 The first written rules were developed in 1744 with innovations like the middle stump, LBW and regulated bat widths and lengths.
 The game moved north becoming popular in the likes of Yorkshire.
 Bowling was changed from being along the ground (as in bowls) to underarm throwing and pitching.

-The game continues on and off through several wars eventually undergoing a fundamental organisational restructure in the 1800's with the beginnings of the county game.
-Coupled with the development of the railway network allowing regional matches and the new advent of overarm bowling in 1864 the game peaked in popularity.
+The game continued on and off through several wars eventually undergoing a fundamental organisational restructure in the 1800’s with the beginnings of the county game.
+Coupled with the development of the railway network allowing regional matches, and the new advent of overarm bowling in 1864, the game peaked in popularity.
 The first cricketing superstar, W.G.
 Grace made his debut in 1865 and the first County Championship began in 1890.

 The 1960’s brought with it the introduction of the limited overs game with the first one day international in 1971.
 Despite controversies including the suspension of South Africa under apartheid and match fixing allegations the sport has gone from strength to strength.
 The most recent advent being 20 over cricket with the inaugural Twenty20 World Cup in 2007.
 Modern online betting is a perfect fit with all formats of the modern game too with more matches and markets than ever to wager on.

 Cricket, as we have found out, is historically a sport associated with betting.